 Question Period: elected members, usually opposition MPPs, question the government on any matter of public concern.
-Question Period lasts 1 hour.
+Question Period lasts one hour.
 House proceedings can be watched on television.

-Courts: Ontario has several courts (e.g., Court of Appeal for Ontario, Superior Court of Justice, Ontario Court of Justice and Small Claims Court).
+Courts: Ontario has several courts (for example, Court of Appeal for Ontario, Superior Court of Justice, Ontario Court of Justice and Small Claims Court).
 The Ministry of the Attorney General oversees courts and the administration of justice.

-Number of seats in parliament: 107 (one for every riding).
+Number of seats in provincial parliament: 124 (one for every riding).

-Major political parties: Liberal Party, Progressive Conservative Party and New Democratic Party.
+Major political parties: Progressive Conservative Party, New Democratic Party and Liberal Party.

 Municipal government in Ontario

 Local governments administer and deliver local services.
-These services differ from region to region, city to city, town to town, depending on various factors (e.g., location and legal definition of the community).
+These services differ from region to region, city to city and town to town, depending on various factors (for example, location and legal definition of the community).